 Gems and Metals

-Emerald is associated with the goddess Saraswati.
+Emerald is associated with Goddess Saraswati.
 The emerald stone is considered the stone of wisdom and intellect.
 Wearing it in combination with other stones is believed to enhance success in exams, business, and concentration while studying.

 FAQs about Saraswati

-Ancient Hindu scripture Many mantras in the Rigveda praise the goddess Saraswati in her divine form.
+Many mantras in the Rigveda praise Goddess Saraswati in her divine form.
 In this Veda, she is regarded as the mother of all.

-The color white is associated with Saraswati, as it symbolizes purity and true knowledge.
+The color white is associated with Devi Saraswati, as it symbolizes purity and true knowledge.

-Khichdi, pulao, and sweet dishes made with jaggery are often offered to Saraswati during worship.
+Khichdi, pulao, and sweet dishes made with jaggery are often offered to Devi Saraswati during worship.

-Thursday is dedicated to the goddess Saraswati.
+Thursday is dedicated to Goddess Saraswati.
 Worshipers hold fast on this day to honor her.

 Other Goddesses